(Last Updated on : 17/05/2017)

-Mangrove forests are present all along the Indian coastline in sheltered estuaries, creeks, backwaters, salt marshes and mudflats that are specifically the areas of Indian wetlands.
-The mangrove area covers a total of 4 461 Sq km (1,722 mileAy), which comprises around seven percent of the world's total mangrove cover.
-Prominent mangrove covers are located in the Andaman & Nicobar Islands
+Mangrove forests are present all along the Indian coastline in sheltered estuaries, creeks, backwaters, salt marshes and mudflats.
+They are specifically the areas of Indian Wetlands.
+The mangrove area covers a total of about 4 461 square kilometers, which comprises around 7 percent of the world's total mangrove cover.
+Prominent mangrove covers are located in the Andaman and Nicobar Islands

 and the deltas of the Mahanadi River